Cluster of unexplained illnesses or deaths

 Key facts

-- A “cluster of illness or death” is a group of people or animals in the same area who become sick with the same symptoms (signs of illness) at about the same time.
-The people or animals may get sick and recover or may die from the disease
+A cluster of illness or deaths is a group of people or animals in the same area who become sick with the same symptoms at about the same time.
+The people or animals may get sick and recover or may die from the disease.

-- In the beginning, how the disease spreads is not known.
-It might be spreading from person to person by touching or may be transmitted through the air, via animals, or through water or food.
+- In the beginning, when it is unknown how the disease spreads, volunteers should assume it may be spread by any method (for example: person-to-person through the air, via animals, or through water or food)

 Symptoms